-- such independent actuation systems are also fitted with independent power supplies and control systems, and all are operable from the navigation bridge, demonstrated at sea trials at one half of the maximum ahead service speed or 7 knots, whichever is the greater, and at maneuvering speed ahead and astern.
+- such independent actuation systems are also fitted with independent power supplies and control systems, and all are operable from the navigation bridge, - means are available to move to, and lock in a neutral position any rudder or thruster in an emergency. (except for thrusters not pro-ducing significant hydrodynamic steering forces in the absence of propulsion power), - satisfactory course keeping and maneuverability of the yacht with one rudder or thruster out of service is demonstrated at sea trials at one half of the maximum ahead service speed or 7 knots, whichever is the greater, and at maneuvering speed ahead and astern.